 The Ashima Lake

-Here we designed a more gentle show, portraying Ashima and her love for Arhei.
+Here we designed a gentler show, portraying Ashima and her love for Arhei.
 Images of doves are choreographed with dancing water fountains and lighting effects.
-The show uses one water screen and a digital video projector.
-The overall effect is one of peace and serenity
+The show uses one water screen and a video projector.
+The overall effect is one of peace and serenity.

 We created a stunning feature using beautifully lit fountains which recreate the shape of willow trees.